nerzh/everscale-client-ruby/README.md

     # account: String -     #     # Account BOC in `base64`
     # function_name: String -     #     # Function name
     # input: Value -     #     # Input parameters
-    # execution_options: ExecutionOptions<Optional> -     #     # Execution options
+    # execution_options: ExecutionOptions&lt;Optional&gt; -     #     # Execution options
-    # tuple_list_as_array: Boolean<Optional> -     #     # Convert lists based on nested tuples in the **result** into plain arrays.    #     # Default is `false`.
+    # tuple_list_as_array: Boolean&lt;Optional&gt; -     #     # Convert lists based on nested tuples in the **result** into plain arrays.    #     # Default is `false`.
 Input parameters may use any of lists representationsIf you receive this error on Web: "Runtime error.
 Unreachable code should not be executed...",set this flag to true.
     #   #     # This may happen, for example, when elector contract contains too many participants

     # RESPONSE: ResultOfRunGet